-We believe a diverse and inclusive community is essential to a well-rounded education that promotes intellectual curiosity, academic excellence, and moral growth.
-For our children to be successful and productive citizens in our ever-changing world, they must learn to explore, understand, and value others in a safe, nurturing, and diverse environment.
-With this foundation, our students are prepared to think critically, collaborate effectively, and lead as they navigate the world beyond Trinity.
+We believe diversity embraces both the visible and invisible differences among individuals including, but not limited to, race, culture, religion, socioeconomic status, perspectives, physical ability, education, family composition, sex, gender identity and sexual orientation.
+We believe a diverse and inclusive community is essential to a well-rounded education that promotes intellectual curiosity, academic excellence and moral growth.
+For our children to be successful and productive citizens in our ever-changing world, they must learn to explore, understand and value others in a safe, nurturing and diverse environment.
+With this foundation, our students are prepared to think critically, collaborate effectively and lead as they navigate the world beyond Trinity.

 The development of this Diversity and Inclusion Strategic Plan is the result of several key steps.
-First, the board of trustees created a Diversity Task Force, led by co-chairs Victor Alcorta and Darlene Owens, to explore diversity and inclusion at Trinity.
-Next, we conducted the NAIS Assessment of Inclusivity and Multiculturalism (AIM) survey to gauge our current diversity-and-inclusion climate.
-Then, we formed a Diversity and Inclusion Strategic Planning Committee consisting of the Diversity Task Force and additional parents, faculty, administrative leaders, and trustees.
-The Diversity and Inclusion Strategic Planning Committee spent a full day with Robert Greene, a consultant with Jones Inclusive Leadership Group, who facilitated the session.
-The committee identified three areas of strategic focus: Communication, Cultural Competency Skill Development, and Faculty and Staff Hiring.
-All three topics are interconnected and essential to enhancing the quality of the Trinity experience for all and positively impacting the retention and recruitment of diverse students, families, faculty, and staff.
+First, the board of trustees created a Diversity Task Force to explore diversity and inclusion at Trinity.
+Next, we conducted the NAIS (National Association of Independent Schools) Assessment of Inclusivity and Multiculturalism (AIM) survey to gauge our current diversity-and-inclusion climate.
+Then, we formed a Diversity and Inclusion Strategic Planning Committee consisting of the Diversity Task Force and additional parents, faculty, administrative leaders and trustees.
+The committee identified three areas of strategic focus: communication, cultural competency skill development, and faculty and staff hiring.
+All three topics are interconnected and essential to enhancing the quality of the Trinity experience for all, and for positively impacting the retention and recruitment of diverse students, families, faculty and staff.

-Goal 1 - Communication: Create a dynamic communication plan to highlight the synergy between Episcopal Identity and Diversity and Inclusion.
+Create a dynamic communication plan to highlight the synergy between the Episcopal identity and diversity and inclusion.

-- Define, name, and claim, both the visible and invisible elements of Episcopal Identity.
+- Define, name and claim both the visible and invisible elements of the Episcopal Identity.